ayohana/read-my-brain-api/README.md

   * Add a footer to the front end with a link to my GitHub repo.
   * Add functionality to generate random sentences in the front end so that users can test/use the app right away.
   * Users can copy the translated result with a click of a button.
-  * Users can add a new acronym via the front-end application for open contribution.
+  * Users can add a new term via the front-end application for open contribution.
-  * Users can update existing acronyms via the front-end application.
+  * Users can update existing terms via the front-end application.
   * Warn users to be careful when translating real patient information to prevent violating their privacy (HIPAA).
   * The API can translate the vice versa (from layman’s terms to nursing jargons).
   * The API can translate live/real-time.
+  * Apply Swagger API for http routes documentation.
   * Use Redux in case the application's scale of state gets very large.

 </details>